Bill

 AI Summary

-This bill mandates comprehensive dental and vision coverage for all health insurers in Hawaii, including Medicaid managed care programs, starting January 1, 2026.
-The legislation aims to address health disparities by requiring employer group health policies, hospital and medical service plans, and health maintenance organizations to provide dental and vision preventative care, diagnosis, and treatment without additional deductibles or as an optional employer benefit.
-The bill's rationale stems from recognizing that oral and visual health are essential components of overall well-being, and that lack of coverage disproportionately affects low-income populations and communities of color.
-Insurers will be required to notify policyholders about the new coverage in writing by December 31, 2026, with the goal of improving early detection of systemic health issues, reducing out-of-pocket expenses, and potentially lowering long-term healthcare costs by emphasizing preventive care.
-The bill will take effect on July 1, 2025, with full implementation of coverage requirements beginning January 1, 2026, and is contingent upon approval of the Hawaii Medicaid state plan by the Centers for Medicare and Medicaid Services.
+This bill requires all health insurers in Hawaii, including Medicaid managed care programs, to provide comprehensive dental and vision coverage for all enrollees starting January 1, 2026.
+The legislation mandates that employer group health policies, individual and group hospital or medical service plans, and health maintenance organizations must include dental and vision preventative care, diagnosis, and treatment as a standard benefit, without making it an optional add-on or subject to additional deductibles.
+Insurers are required to notify their policyholders in writing about this new coverage requirement during the 2026 calendar year, with the notice to be prominently displayed in their communications.
+The bill's motivation stems from recognizing that oral and visual health are essential components of overall well-being, and that lack of coverage disproportionately affects low-income populations and communities of color.
+By ensuring access to preventive dental and vision services, the legislation aims to detect early signs of systemic health issues, reduce healthcare disparities, improve quality of life, and potentially lower long-term healthcare costs.
+The bill will take effect on July 1, 2025, with the new coverage requirements applying to policies issued or renewed after December 31, 2025, and will require approval from the Centers for Medicare and Medicaid Services for Medicaid managed care programs.

 Committee Categories